Jonathan-Sandifer/All-Star-Events/README.md

 Users will be able to see a map of the area with pinpoints of the locations in that area Users will have the option to have their specific profiles linked to social media to post the events/activities they are attending
-Users will have events/activities suggested to them based off their profile preferences, location, and weather of the day
+Users will have events/activities suggested to them based off their profile preferences, location, and weather of the day Users will have the option of locating a restaurant with reviews
 ## Design
 * [API Design](docs/apis.md)